"An absolute whiz at the piano"

 "Call it star quality - music likes Kern, the way the camera liked Garbo"

-First prize winner of the Rachmaninoff International Piano Competition at seventeen, Ms. Kern is a laureate of many international competitions.
-In 2016 she served as Jury Chairman of both the Seventh Cliburn International Amateur Piano Competition and the first Olga Kern International Piano Competition, where she also holds the title of Artistic Director.
-Ms. Kern frequently gives masterclasses and since September 2017 has served on the piano faculty of the prestigious Manhattan School of Music.
-Beginning with the 2019 season, Ms. Kern was appointed the Connie & Marc Jacobson Director of Chamber Music at the Virginia Arts Festival.
-Ms. Kern was honored with the Ellis Island Medal of Honor in New York City in 2017.
+A Steinway Artist, Olga is a laureate of several international competitions.
+In 2016 she was Jury Chairman of both Cliburn International Amateur Piano Competition and the first Olga Kern International Piano Competition, where she also holds the title of Artistic Director.
+In December 2021, Olga was Jury Chairman of the 1st Chopin Animato International Piano competition in Paris, France.
+In coming seasons, she will continue to serve on the juries of several high-level competitions.
+Olga frequently gives masterclasses and since 2017 has served on the piano faculty of the Manhattan School of Music.
+Also in 2017, Olga received the Ellis Island Medal of Honor (New York City).
+In 2019, she was appointed the Connie & Marc Jacobson Director of Chamber Music at the Virginia Arts Festival.